-The program of pastoral formation is organized to develop within each seminarian the ability and heart of a “true shepherd of souls.”
-This development “calls for the priest’s personal commitment to develop the knowledge and skills to teach and preach well, to celebrate the sacraments both properly and prayerfully, and to respond to people’s needs as well as to take initiatives in the community that holy leadership requires.”
-(PPF #238) The US Conference of Catholic Bishops has written:
+The purpose of pastoral formation is to prepare you for the priesthood.
+Thus, the program is organized to develop within you the guidelines of a “true shepherd of souls.”
+This development “calls for the priest’s personal commitment to develop the knowledge and skills to teach and preach well, to celebrate the sacraments both properly and prayerfully, and to respond to people’s needs as well as take initiative in the community that holy leadership requires.”
+(PPF #238) The document of the Priestly Life and Ministry Committee of the National Conference of Catholic Bishops entitled As One Who Serves states:

 - afford opportunities to test your vocation within the context of the actual pastoral mission of the Church;